 Condition-Based PM Plan Templates

-Condition-based PM Plans allow you to set up a PM Plan that creates Work Orders based on single or multiple conditions such as the number of miles driven and/or transactions completed, with conditions coming from manual entries or IoT signals.
-This is an addition to Time-Based PM Plans, such as every six months or every year.
+Condition-based PM Plan Templates allow you to set up a PM Plan that creates Work Orders based on single or multiple conditions such as the number of miles driven and/or transactions completed, with conditions coming from manual entries or IoT updated Technical Attributes.
+Condition-Based PM Plan Templates can also support time conditions, such as PM visits every six months or once per year

-You can use the Installed Base's Technical Attributes to monitor the characteristics of some important components and use the values to create condition-based PM plans to implement preventive maintenance.
-It also allows you to execute preventive maintenance based on product usage.
+You can use the Installed Base's Technical Attributes to monitor the characteristics of important components and use the changing values to inform condition-based PM plans on when to issue preventive maintenance work orders.
+Technical Attributes also allow an org to automatically execute preventive maintenance visits based on product usage.

 PM Plan Template to PM Plan